Everything You Need To Know About Making Cannabis Distillate

 Aching for some Cannabis distillate but can’t make your own?
 Never tried it but not sure where to start?
-Try some of our most popular distillates at Satori Mj!
+Try some of our most popular distillates at Piece Of Mind Cannabis!
 We’ve collected a few of our favorite types of Cannabis distillate, for you to check out, whether in an applicator or cartridge, down below!
 Or, simply search for ‘distillate’ on one of our dispensaries individual online menu or take a shortcut with one of the links we added below!

 Search for Distillate at Satori North Spokane, here.

 Search for Distillate at Satori Bellingham, here.

 G6 Jet Fuel Distillate Cartridge by Double Delicious

 G6 Jet Fuel is a cross of some of the most renowned Diesel strains.
 By combining Aspen OG with High Country Diesel, we are left with a hybrid that stays true to the influence of SFV OG Kush and East Coast Sour Diesel in its lineage.
 Find it at Satori Bellingham, here.